 How Can Counseling & Therapy For Binge-Eating Disorder Help Me?

-The chief goals for binge-eating disorder recovery should include a two-tiered approach that involves:
+Binge-eating disorder recovery should include a two-tiered approach:

-- Stabilizing your physical health by controlling binge-eating urges & combatting obesity or obesity-related health challenges
+- Stabilizing physical health by controlling binge-eating urges & combatting obesity or obesity-related health challenges

 To help you achieve recovery, your therapist may recommend the following interventions: